arnorhs/arnorhs.dev/README.md

 ## Installation / run

-Just install deps with `yarn` and then run `yarn dev` for dev mode, or `yarn build` for final build.
+Just install deps with `yarn` and then run `yarn dev` for dev mode, or `yarn export` for final static build.

 # TODO: